Cirencester RFC

-Cirencester Rugby Football Club is an English rugby union based in Cirencester, Gloucestershire.
+Cirencester Rugby Football Club is an English rugby union club based in Cirencester, Gloucestershire.
 The club runs three senior teams, along with a full mini and youth section running from under-7's up to colts.
 The first XV play in the Gloucester 1, a level nine league in the English rugby union system following their relegation at the end of the 2017–18 season, the second XV play in Gloucester and District Reserve League 2, while the third XV play in Gloucester and District Reserve League 3.